la-zu-li/DarkOwlz1441/README.md

 - Hey, I'm Isaac, studying Software Engineering in Federal University of Ceará, in Brazil.
 - I plan to do a master and doctorate degree in computer science in the future.
-- I know C and Python, and a little bit of Java.
+- I know C and Python, and a little bit of Java and Haskell.
 - I also know a little bit of Flex and GNU Bison.
 - As DBMS tecnologies, I know PostgreSQL.
 - I did some projects involving logic for computer science.
 - Currently working on a project involving Analytic Tableaux and C.
 - Currently learning the basic fundamentals of image processing.
-- I am interested in infosec and Theory of Computation areas.
+- I am interested in studying infosec and Theory of Computation areas on the future.
 - If you want to contact me, this is my Email: ienewton123@gmail.com